wdjoyner/rithmomachia/README.md

   GameSetupDialog(tk.Toplevel), for displaying and communicating with the user.

-To work with this file: Save this file as
+To work with this file: Save the Python rithmo.py file as

 rithmo.py